beluxappdev/Mission65/README.md

 # Mission65

-## Get the materials
+## Get the materials and pre-requisites

+1. Make sure you have Powershell 7.x.x or up to run the script in this repo.
-1. Download (or Clone) this repo locally to your PC (windows), which has power BI installed
+2. Download (or Clone) this repo locally to your PC (windows), which has power BI installed

 ## Extracting the information from your tenants